-- Grades 9-12: Enrollment in a marching band program for credit (1st semester only) - Grades 11-12: Ongoing participation in an interscholastic athletic program - Grade 11-12: Enrollment in academic classes that are required for admission to an institution of higher learning - Grade 11-12: Enrollment in academic classes that are required for graduation from high school, provided that failure to take such classes will result in the student being unable to graduate
+- Grades 9-12: Enrollment in a marching band program for credit (1st semester only) - Grades 11-12: Ongoing participation in an interscholastic athletic program

+- Grade 11-12: Enrollment in academic classes that are required for admission to an institution of higher learning - Grade 11-12: Enrollment in academic classes that are required for graduation from high school, provided that failure to take such classes will result in the student being unable to graduate

-Credit for Alternative Courses and Programs, and Course Substitutions
+Credit for Proficiency Non-District Experiences, Course Substitutions and Accelerated Placement

-- 1. Correspondence Courses: A student enrolled in a correspondence course may receive high school credit for work completed, provided: - The course is given by an institution accredited by the North Central Association of Colleges and Secondary Schools - The student is a junior, senior, or fifth year senior - The student assumes responsibility for all fees - The building principal approves the course in advance - A maximum of four (4) credits may be counted toward the requirements for a student's high school graduation (principal approval is required) - 2.
-Distance Learning Courses, including Virtual or Online Courses: A student enrolled in a distance learning course, including a virtual or online course, may receive high school credit for work completed, provided: - The course is offered by an institution approved by the superintendent or designee - The course is not offered at the student's high school - The course is taken for credit recovery
+1. Correspondence Courses: A student enrolled in a correspondence course may receive high school credit for work completed, provided:

+- The course is given by an institution accredited by the North Central Association of Colleges and Secondary Schools - The student is a junior, senior, or fifth year senior - The student assumes responsibility for all fees - The building principal approves the course in advance

+2. Distance Learning Courses, including Virtual or Online Courses: A student enrolled in a distance learning course, including a virtual or online course, may receive high school credit for work completed, provided:

-- The student assumes responsibility for all fees (including tuition and textbooks) - The building principal approves the course in advance.
+- The course is offered by an institution approved by the superintendent or designee - The course is not offered at the student's high school - The course is taken for credit recovery - The student assumes responsibility for all fees (including tuition and textbooks) - The building principal approves the course in advance.